mariotv3/Scalable_Duplicate_Detection_MSMPplusplus/README.md

-# Scalable_Duplicate_Detection_MSMPplusplus
+# Scalable_Duplicate_Detection_BMSMPplus
-This repository holds the code for a new model for scalable duplicate detection of televisions.
+This repository holds the code for a BMSMP+.